 Tags: biscuits, breakfast, mixes, muffins, pancakes, quick breads

 Make Quick Mix!
 Have an endless array of biscuits, muffins, and pancakes at your fingertips, as fast and easy as with a storebought baking mix (like Bisquick, for example), only better because it’s homemade.
-I love one recipe that can do a thousand things, like my Grandmother Bread.
+You know how I love one recipe that can do a thousand things, like my Hot, Crusty French Bread or Grandmother Bread.
 Quick Mix is the quick bread solution.

 Here’s how!